End-of-term reuse scheme

 A new home for your unwanted items

 It is really easy to donate.
-Everything you give supports BHF, reduces waste and helps avoid CO2 emissions.
+Everything you give supports the above organisations, reduces waste and helps avoid CO2 emissions.

 What can be reused?

-Please donate unwanted clothing, textiles, paired shoes, bags, books, CDs, DVDs, small electrical items, homewares and clean, good quality crockery by placing it in the red BHF bag which are available next to the donation points in halls of residence.
+British Heart Foundation - Please donate unwanted clothing, textiles, paired shoes, bags, books, CDs, DVDs, small electrical items, homewares and clean, good quality crockery by placing it in the red BHF donation points in halls of residence.
 Full list of donation points can be found below.

-- NO knives (sharps) or food, duvets, pillows, bedding, hangers or broken or dirty items.
+- NO knives (sharps) or food, duvets, pillows, hangers or broken or dirty items.
 Thank you!

 With so much waste being produced over such a short period of time this is an excellent opportunity to make the best of it with only a little effort required to sort items effectively.
-In 2019 the scheme was a great success and we hope that we can make an even bigger impact this year.
+In 2021 the scheme was a great success despite some COVID restrictions and we hope that we can make an even bigger impact this year.

 How to take part